Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Julian grinned, and pulled Hoeff across the seat and into a crushing bearhug.
 "Ah, don’t worry little fella, I’ll be *gentle…"*

-*"Hnnngh,* bro!
+"*Hnnngh,* bro!
 While I’m flattered you wanna boldly shove ‘yer fuckin’ baseball bat where no man has shoved before…"

 "Never?"
 Julian tightened his hug into more of a friendly smash.
 "Uh-huh.
 You’re an ex Navy SEAL, I find that hard to believe…"

-*"Hrrrf!* ...Buddy, a man’s gotta breathe–!"
+"*Hrrrf!* ...Buddy, a man’s gotta breathe–!"
 Julian relented a bit and Hoeff gasped for air. "...Christ, huge fuckin’ weirdo.
 Anyway.
 You’re too late, I belong to Claire.
 No dice, dude."

 "So?"
 Vemik trilled quietly.
 "We don’t let that stop *us!"*